yoyohonyang/LearingFaceAgeProgression/README.md

 /
 ```

 By default this script runs on GPU.
+The CUDA version may affect the calculation results.
+We use cuda 8.0.

 If you find this code useful for your research, please cite